-Council believes each differential rate will contribute to the equitable and efficient carrying out of Council functions.
-Details of the objectives of each differential rate, the types of classes of land which are subject to each differential rate, and the uses of each differential rate are set out below.
+Council believes each differential rate will contribute to the equitable and efficient carrying out of council functions.
+Details of the objectives of each differential rate, the types of classes of land which are subject to each differential rate and the uses of each differential rate are set out below.

-General land
+General Land

-General land is any land which does not have the characteristics of agricultural land, extractive, landfill retirement village land, or residential heritage land.
+General Land is any land which does not have the characteristics of agricultural land, extractive and landfill land, retirement village land, or residential heritage land.